 Here are some (not the entire list) of the boating regulations that you may find most important when renting a boat.
-Our company policy is that boating licenses are required for clients between the ages of 21 and 26.
-Clients aged 27 or older need only present a valid drivers license, but previous experience with boating safety is required.
+Our company policy and FWC regulations are;a boating licenses is required for clients born on or after January 1, 1988.
+Clients born before 1988 only need to present a valid drivers license, but previous experience with boating safety is required.
 You wouldn’t rent a car without knowing the rules of the road or how to drive, and it is the same for renting a boat. **Please review the “Updated” Boating Safety Education Requirements below.

 - The operator of a vessel involved in a boating accident where there is personal injury beyond immediate first-aid, death, disappearance of any person under circumstances which indicate death or injury, or if there is damage to the vessel(s) and/or personal property of at least $2,000, must, by the quickest means possible, give notice to one of the following: the Florida Fish and Wildlife Conservation Commission, the sheriff of the county in which the accident occurred, or the police chief of the municipality in which the accident occurred, if applicable.